snagdy/web_scraping_ml_and_restful_api/README.md

+# Web Scraping ML and RESTful API
+### Purpose

+This is a showcase of a pickled ML model hosted within a Flask RESTful application, where the endpoint exposes inputs for inference from the trained model.

+The model predicts house prices in London based on its parameters.

+### NOTICE:

+- The below is all in need of an update, since this project was originally written in Python 2.x, in 2019!
+- Modernisation to Python 3.x and modern standards is a work in-progress.
+- Retraining the model (Random Forest Regressor, K-Means Clustering feature engineering, etc) on new web-scraped data is on the TODO list.

+---

 ### How to Launch the Flask Application
 1. We are using a Conda environment for this application.
 Preferably Conda's provided base environment as it saves us